RichardForshaw/resume/mkd-blog/docs/articles/2020-12-13-philosophy-for-developers.markdown

 Frustration besets us all.
 Whether it be frustration over having to spend weeks in your house, or frustration over that build last night that had yet another silly error in it, or when you spilt coffee on your keyboard, or maybe all three happened together.
 It seemed like they unfairly stalked us and pounced on us, causing us to have a bad day when other people were making their way through their days just fine.

-The pholosopher Seneca had his share of misfortunes, culminating in his banishment and then betrayal by his student the Emperor Nero, who finally ordered his death.
+The philosopher Seneca had his share of misfortunes, culminating in his banishment and then betrayal by his student the Emperor Nero, who finally ordered his death.
 But Seneca had been long thinking on how we deal with frustration and misfortune.

 He reminds us that 'Injustice' and 'Unfairness' are human constructs; nature and chance events do not conspire against us with the aim of causing us misery, as much as a wine glass conspires to spill its contents over your new iPhone.
 Equally, Seneca notes that raging against these events will not restore our sense of justice to the world.
 Usually this rage has been caused by our own state of mind.
 Even frustration caused by the actions of another person are oftentimes simply our own misinterpretation of the events, and examination by a cool head will reveal that there was no malice intended.